-Congress has now enacted 11 of 12 FY2026 appropriations bills through regular order, marking the most significant achievement in over two decades.
-However, the DHS shutdown remains unresolved as lawmakers are in recess through February 23.
-The One Big Beautiful Bill Act passed in July 2025 provides roughly two-thirds of DHS's budget through alternative funding mechanisms, limiting furloughs to approximately 8 percent of the department's workforce.
-Most DHS essential employees continue working without pay, including TSA officers and Coast Guard personnel.
-Unless negotiators reach agreement before lawmakers return, the shutdown could extend through the State of the Union address scheduled for February 24.
+Congress has enacted 11 of 12 FY2026 appropriations bills through regular order — no Congress has done that in over two decades.
+The One Big Beautiful Bill Act, passed July 2025, covers about two-thirds of DHS's budget through alternative funding and limits furloughs to approximately 8 percent of the workforce.
+Most essential employees (TSA officers, Coast Guard personnel) continue without pay; lawmakers return February 23, but the shutdown may extend through the State of the Union on February 24.

 James Baldwin